TheWinczi/AI_Explosion_Prediction/README.md

-# AI Supervised learning from data - Classification
+# AI Supervised learning from data - Explosion Prediction
 ***Created in June 2021***

 ---